cerb/cerb.github.io/privacy.md

 ### Independent Arbitration

 Under certain limited circumstances, European Union individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
 To learn more about this method of resolution and its availability to you, please read more about [Privacy Shield](https://www.privacyshield.gov/).

-We are subject to the jurisdiction of the Federal Trade Commission.

 # Business Transfers